AyyerLab/RZ-Gui/README.md

 and tilt angles are set using sliders.

 ## Dependencies
-The program is qritten in Python 2.
+The program is written in Python 3.
 The following modules are necessary:

- * python 2.7+
+ * python 3
  * numpy
  * h5py
- * pyqt4.6+
+ * PyQt4 or PyQt5
  * pandas (to read detector file)
  * pyqtgraph

 ## Data requirements
 The diffraction pattern is assumed to be an unassembled HDF5 file.
 The geometry file is currently in Dragonfly format ([description](https://github.com/duaneloh/Dragonfly/wiki/Data-stream-simulator#make_detector)).
-More formats will be supported in the future.
+More formats will be supported in the future on request.

 ## Usage
 Specify the HDF5 file name and data set name containing diffraction frame(s).